pacoandres/midandpad/README.en.md

 (May be in the future in F-Droid, but need some time)

 ## Manual
-For reading de users manual [Enlace al manual]
+For reading de users manual [English manual](https://github.com/pacoandres/midandpad/wiki/English-manual)

 ## Acknowledgements